adedokun5/Diabetes-Prediction-RF/README.md

 ```
 Overall Classification Report:
 Precision for class 0 (absence of hypertension): 0.91
-Precision for class 1 (presence of hyperte
+Precision for class 1 (presence of hypertension): 0.98
 Recall for class 0: 0.98
 Recall for class 1: 0.91
 F1-score for both classes is 0.94, which represents a good balance between precision and recall.